melizeche/FlaskUsersExample/README.md

-# Simple register/login Flask example
+# FlaskUsers

+Just an Register/Login example in Flask with bcrypt for password hashing

 ## Requirements
 * Python 3.3+